 What Is the 1003 Mortgage Application Form?

 The 1003 mortgage application form was developed by Fannie Mae and first published in August 2016.
 Its Freddie Mac equivalent is Form 65.
-Both forms are based on the Uniform Loan Application Dataset, and they require the same information from consumers who are applying for residential mortgage loans.
+Both forms are based on the Uniform Loan Application Dataset and require the same information from consumers who are applying for residential mortgage loans.

 Who Uses Form 1003?